Donearm/awesome-tutorials/README.md

 * [A Simple Guide to Getting Started With Grunt](https://scotch.io/tutorials/a-simple-guide-to-getting-started-with-grunt) - simple introduction on Grunt and writing your first Gruntfile.js
 * [Do You Really Know CORS?](http://performantcode.com/web/do-you-really-know-cors) - a clear explanation of what Cross-Origin Resource Share is

+## CSS

+* [CSS gradient possibilities with the background-blend-mode property](http://bennettfeely.com/gradients/) - a gallery with code of the possible uses of colour gradients in CSS

 ## D3.js